 FEFCO has broken down corrugated box designs into eight categories.

-These categories serve as the basis for die cut boxes and can be modified in a number of ways to create unique custom packaging.
+These categories serve as the basis for die-cut boxes and can be modified in several ways to create unique custom packaging.

 The categories are as follows:

 Commercial rolls and sheets are typically used to protect glass while in storage and during transportation.

 Slotted box types generally consist of one piece of card with either a glued, stitched or taped manufacturers joint shut.
 Most commonly, they are flat packed and need to be sealed by hand during assembly.

 A typical example of a slotted type box is a shipping box.

 Telescope-type boxes are made up of multiple pieces of corrugated cardboard.
 They are characterised by a lid and/or bottom that 'telescopes' over the body of the box.